exercism/python-analyzer/comments/general/no_return.md

+# general missing return statement

-'return' is not used to return the result string.
-This solution should fail pytest.
+A `return` statement is not being used in this function to return results.
-Try ```run pytest``` inside the two-fer directory and observe the pass/fail results.
+ This code should have failed one or more test cases during testing.

+Please review the test results, and edit the code accordingly.